Henry Aglionby Aglionby

 Henry Aglionby Aglionby (1790 – 31 July 1854) was a British barrister and Whig politician.

 Life and career

 Born Henry Aglionby Bateman, he was the son of Rev. Samuel Bateman and Anne Aglionby.
 Anne became one of the co-heirs of the Aglionby family when her brother Christopher died without issue in 1785; Henry adopted the name of Aglionby in 1798 by the will of his aunt Julia Aglionby.
-Aglionby was educated at St John's College, Cambridge, where he graduated with a BA in 1813 and a MA in 1816.
+Aglionby was educated at Sedbergh School, and thereafter at St John's College, Cambridge, where he graduated with a BA in 1813 and a MA in 1816.
 Called to the bar at Lincoln's Inn in June 1816, he became a special pleader on the Northern Circuit.